vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-2-Source-Control-Work-Management/03-azure-repos.md

 ---

+## Common Pitfalls & Expert Tips

+- **PATs with no expiry, and overly broad scope ("Full access").** Treat a PAT exactly like a password — scope it to the minimum needed (e.g., just "Code: Read & Write") and set a short expiry.
+A leaked full-access PAT with no expiry is a standing security incident waiting to happen.
+- **Not rotating PATs used in automation/service hooks.** Any script or external tool holding a PAT should be tracked somewhere so it can be rotated before expiry without breaking silently in production.
+- **Skipping "reset approvals on new changes."** Without it, a PR can be approved once and then quietly modified before merge — approvals become theater rather than an actual control.
+- **Allowing all merge types on `main`.** Mixing merge commits, squash, and rebase on the same protected branch produces an inconsistent, hard-to-read history.
+Pick one (squash is most common for keeping `main` linear and readable) and enforce it via policy.
+- **Using `.gitattributes` line-ending settings inconsistently across a team with mixed OSes** (Windows devs + Linux CI) causes noisy diffs where every line shows as changed due to CRLF/LF mismatches — `* text=auto eol=lf` at the repo root prevents this.

+---

 ## Practical Exercise ✅
 1. Create a new repository in Azure DevOps.
 2. Clone it locally and push a Node.js or Python app.